bobbingwide/oik-i18n/readme.txt

 * Not for general release.

 == Changelog ==
+= 0.3.0 =
+* Changed: Added support for Internationalization and localization of block plugins,[github bobbingwide oik-i18n issues 6]
+* Tested: With WordPress 5.5.1
+* Tested: With PHP 7.4

 = 0.2 =
 * Updated l10n.php to create the bb_BB locale version as part of oik-zip.php
 * Other changes will be discovered next time round